aneksamun/github-contributors-api/README.md

 sbt compile
 ```
 ### How to run locally?
 An API is built on top of [GitHub REST API v3](https://developer.github.com/v3/).
 First you must [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) if you do not have one and assign it to environment variable with the name **GH_TOKEN**.
-The complete list of variables can be found in table 1.
+The complete list of variables can be found in table.

 **Table 1**: The list of available variables.
 |Variable name         |Description                            |Required|Default                |